István Tarlós: Early life

-István Tarlós was born on 26 May 1948 in Budapest as the son of Dr. István Tarlós, Sr., a lawyer and Hilda Dienes, a chief accountant, both worked for the Hungarian Academy of Sciences.
-According to himself, he came from a civic-minded, religious family.
-He graduated from Árpád High School's Humanities Department.
-He then started to work as an unskilled laborer before he faced conscription and joined the military in Orosháza.
-Tarlós completed the Technical University in Budapest and received his Civil Engineer Diploma later.
-He then post-graduated in Finance and Organization from Ybl Miklós Technical College.
+István Tarlós was born in Budapest on 26 May 1948.
+Both his father, Dr. István Tarlós Sr., a lawyer, and his mother, Hilda Dienes, a chief accountant, worked for the Hungarian Academy of Sciences.
+Tarlós has described his family as civic-minded and religious.

+After his graduation from Árpád High School's Humanities Department, Tarlós worked as an unskilled laborer before he was conscripted into the military in Orosháza.
+After his military service, Tarlós attended the Budapest University of Technology and Economics, receiving his degree in civil engineering.
+He went on to complete a graduate program in Finance and Organization from Ybl Miklós Technical College.

-Tarlós worked for 15 years in the building industry mostly in investor and contractor tasks.
-Among the companies he worked for were Vasútépítő Vállalat, FŐBER, ÉM, Mélyépítő Vállalat, KKMV, IKV Budapest III.
-In his civil engineer career Tarlós worked in many positions such as foreman, deputy construction leader, construction leader, technical controller and head of production department.
-In the early 1990s Tarlós launched his own architect studio with his wife.
+Tarlós worked for 15 years in the building industry, mostly in investing and contractor tasks.
+During his civil engineer career, Tarlós held numerous positions, including foreman, deputy construction leader, construction leader, technical controller, and head of production department.

-He is married since 1973, his wife Cecília Nagy is a civil engineer.
-Tarlós has three grown up children and six grandchildren.
+Tarlós married Cecília Nagy, a civil engineer, in 1973.
+They have three children and six grandchildren.
+In the early 1990s, Tarlós launched his own architect studio with his wife.